wcolburn/osu-cs493-assignment-4/README.md

 You are provided some starter code in this repository that uses MongoDB as a backing to implement a reduced subset of the businesses API we've been working with all term.
 The starter code contains the following components:
   * An API server is implemented in `server.js`.
   * Individual API routes are modularized within the `api/` directory.
-  * Sequelize models are implemented in the `models/` directory.
+  * Models are implemented in the `models/` directory.
   * A script in `initDb.js` that populates the database with initial data from the `data/` directory.
 You can run this script by running `npm run initdb`.
   * A Docker Compose specification in `compose.yml`.
 This specification will launch the entire application from scratch, including populating the database using `initDb.js`.
 Note that if you use this specification to launch the app, the `db-init` service and the `api` service will fail with an error (`ECONNREFUSED`) and be restarted continually until the database service is running and the database server itself is ready to accept connections.
 This may take several seconds.
 Note that the Docker Compose specification relies on some environment variables being set in the included `.env` file.